HVAC DDC System Design

 Course Highlights:

-- Controlling Sustainable and LEED Certified Buildings
+• Controlling Sustainable Buildings

-- Proper Sequence of Operations
+• Proper Sequence of Operations

-- Practical Examples and Real Projects
+• Practical Examples and Real Projects

-- Determine how electronic control is achieved.
+• Determine how electronic control is achieved

 Optional Reading: ASHRAE 2016 Handbook - HVAC Systems and Equipment (ISBN-13: 978-1939200273) and 2015 ASHRAE Handbook - HVAC Applications (ISBN-13: 978-1936504930)